JNavith/tailwindcss-theme-variants/README.md

 ## Stacked variants
-💡 All of Tailwind CSS's core variants and more are bundled for use with this plugin.
-You can see the full list in [`src/variants.ts`](https://github.com/JakeNavith/tailwindcss-theme-variants/blob/main/src/variants.ts).

 You can "stack" built-in or custom variants on top of the existing theme variants.
 We call it *stacking* because multiple variants are required: like in `night:focus:border-white`, the border will only be white if the `night` theme is active **and** the element is `:focus`ed on.

 Here's an example of combining [`prefers-contrast: high`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) with the `:hover` variant: